Anwar3006/microservices_with_springboot/README.md

 - We will call it [gateway](./gateway/)
 - We change `application.properties` to `application.yml` for better readability.
+- Dont forget to configure the CORS policy in the configuration folder like you did for the other services.
 - Inside our yml file:
   - We set the server port number
   - Set the spring.cloud.routes which is a list:
     - **id** will be an arbitrary name to be used to identify this route pattern
-    - **uri** will be the location to route the request to. *eg: http://localhost:8080*
+    - **uri** will be the location to route the request to. *eg: <http://localhost:8080>*
     - **predicate** is the uri request pattern to match to the incoming request *eg: Path=/api/fish/***
-    - **filters** some logic to apply to the incoming url to manipulate it as we see fit, *eg: ReWritePath=/api(?<remaining>/.*), ${remaining}* will remove the /api from the incoming url and reconstruct the url using the remaining. so a request url of http://localhost:8000/api/multiplications/** will become http://localhost:8080/multiplications/**
+    - **filters** some logic to apply to the incoming url to manipulate it as we see fit, *eg: ReWritePath=/api(?<remaining>/.*), ${remaining}* will remove the /api from the incoming url and reconstruct the url using the remaining. so a request url of <http://localhost:8000/api/multiplications/>**will become <http://localhost:8080/multiplications/>**
-- Now we go to the UI folder and find the places we are making requests to the services and change the urls to http://localhost:8000.
+- Now we go to the UI folder and find the places we are making requests to the services and change the urls to <http://localhost:8000>.
 Same for the services, with this, all requests will have a centralized handler, our gateway.

 - Let’s summarize the steps to make our system work once more:
   1. Run the RabbitMQ server (if it’s not yet running in the background).